 - Baking dish: This is my favorite method because the dip gets more spread out.
 You get more of the toppings in every bite!
 Use a 9×13″ baking dish.

-- Trifle: Layer the dip in a trifle bowl for a fancier touch (check out the picture below the recipe).
-I also added a fun chalkboard label to the front of the dish.
+- Trifle: Layer the dip in a trifle bowl for a fancier touch.
+I’ve also added a fun chalkboard label to the front of the dish when served this way in the past.

 - Individual cups: Make individual 7 layer dip cups by servings in plastic cups.
 This is a fun way to make sure everyone gets a bite and there’s no double dipping!